amitamola/maths_expression_solver_ml_project/README.md

 - **final_symbols_split_ttv** - data for CNN model with train, test and validation(ttv) split

 Dataset is also hosted at: https://www.kaggle.com/datasets/amitamola/mathematics-symbols-data

+One can use the dataset and work with Kaggle Notebooks.
+Various helper codes and different notebooks using the dataset are available at- https://www.kaggle.com/datasets/amitamola/mathematics-symbols-data/code

 -------------

 ## <ins>Training phase</ins>